yireo/yireo-slides/slides/yireo/messing_up_di.md

 ---
 # Lessons
 - Don't use helpers
-- Don't use underscores to identify scope

 --
 - Try to keep dependencies to a minimum
     - Move all similar dependencies to a common class
-    - Move around dependencies until each class has as little dependencies as possible --
+    - Move around dependencies until each class has as little dependencies as possible
-- Check your `$context` first

 ---
 # Check your $context